xyfer/android-chess/README.md

-Android-Chess
+android-chess
 =============

 speed-chess

-First person to get check wins!
-Throw away the archaic notions of strategy and end-game theory -- simply bum rush your opponent to secure victory!
+first person to get check wins! throw away the archaic notions of strategy and end-game theory -- simply bum-rush your opponent to secure victory!